 There are many general histories of computing aimed at a more popular audience.
 While not always good essay sources, these can be useful in helping you to pick up the historical background.
 Some of the most interesting are:

 - Palfreman, John, and Doron Swade, The Dream Machine.
 London: BBC Books 1993.
-Accompanies the TV documentary series used in this course. - Augarten, Stan, Bit by Bit: an illustrated history of computers.
-London: Unwin 1985.
-Light, accessible survey. - Hally, Mike, Electronic Brains: stories from the dawn of the computer age.
-London: Granta 2005.
+Accompanies the TV documentary series used in this course. - Blyth, Tilly, ed.
+Information Age: Six Networks That Changed Our World.
+London: Scala, 2014.